teleprint-me/coinbot/docs/research/model.md

 By looping through these steps for each \( i \) in your simulation range, you can generate a series of \( A(T, V) \), which represent the Trade Amounts at each step.

-Does this align with your thought process for incorporating the simulation component?
-Would you like to discuss any particular part in more depth?

 ### How to interpret each variable